charlottemcclintock/PiLapse/README.md

 # PiLapse
-chronicling my quest to set up a timelapse camera to watch my orchids bloom as a first foray into hardware
+chronicling my quest to set up a timelapse camera to watch my orchids bloom as a first foray into hardware! come along with me.

 ## Hardware
  * Raspberry Pi HQ Camera (12MP Sensor)